AFUtik/SQLite-Tools/README.md

 # Guide
 This Repository provides the tools that simplify work with Database and other objects.
 ## Config
 Before creating database you need to create config "sqlite.yml" in resources directory.
+You can use the class 'ConfigLoader' to load another config.
 ```yml
 database-path: src/main/resources/database/database.db
 schema-path: src/main/resources/database/schema.sql